If you’re not marvelling at the beauty of this world, then you’re not paying attention.

 Subscribe to

-and together we will explore the world, via history, myth, and art.
+to explore the world, via history, mythology, and art.

 After all, our time on earth is finite.
 Let us not squander it.
 Let us learn instead.

 Do you like travel?
 History?
-Myth?
+Mythology?
 Me too.

 Hi.
 I'm